Success in sales depends on a healthy sales pipeline

 What is a sales pipeline?

 Before we dig into each stage, let’s define what we mean by “sales pipeline.”
-If you’re already familiar with the term, feel free to skip below using the jump links on the left.
+If you’re already familiar with the term, feel free to skip below using the jump links above.
+Here’s a breakdown of what a sales pipeline is (and what it can do):

 - Sales pipelines are a way of organizing, tracking, and visualizing sales activity.